GerardSh/SoftwareUniversity/01 C#/05 HTML & CSS/02 CSS Box Model and Typography/README.md

 Summary
 - **Typeface**: The design or style of a collection of characters (e.g., _Arial_).
 - **Font**: A specific version or size of a typeface (e.g., _Arial Bold 12pt_).
+- **Typeface**: The specific design (e.g., Georgia).
+- **Font Family**: The group of related typefaces based on that design (e.g., Georgia Regular, Georgia Bold, etc.).

+In CSS, the `font-family` property allows you to specify the typefaces or font families that should be used for the text.
+If the preferred typeface is not available, the browser will use the next option in the list, or fall back to a generic font family if none of the specified fonts are available.
 The typeface defines the design, while the font applies specific attributes to that design.
 You can think of the typeface as the foundational style, and the font as the application of that style with detailed settings.
+## Block, Inline-Block Differences
+The primary differences between `inline-block` and `block` elements are:

+1. **Content Flow**:

+    - **Block Elements**: Always start on a new line and take up the full width available, pushing other elements above or below them.
+    - **Inline-Block Elements**: Do not start on a new line.
+They allow other elements to sit beside them (to their left or right) if there is enough space.
+This allows them to appear in the same line with other `inline` or `inline-block` elements.
+2. **Width**:

+    - **Block Elements**: By default, the width of a block element is 100% of its container's width (unless specified otherwise).
+    - **Inline-Block Elements**: The width of an `inline-block` element depends on its content.
+However, you can still set a specific width for an `inline-block` element, and it will respect that width.
+So, while `inline-block` elements don’t inherently take up the full width of their parent like block elements do, they can still do so under the right conditions (such as having enough content or a specified width).
+3. **Height**:

+    - **Block Elements**: The height of a block element is determined by its content (or a set value), and it extends to fill its parent container horizontally.
+    - **Inline-Block Elements**: The height of an `inline-block` element is also determined by its content (or a set value), but it does not expand to fill the entire width of its parent container horizontally.
+4. **Box Model**:

+    - **Block and Inline-Block Elements**: Both respect all aspects of the CSS box model, including padding, margin, and borders.

+In summary, `inline-block` elements combine the flow of inline elements with the layout flexibility of block elements, allowing them to sit next to other elements while still supporting width, height, and other block-level properties.
+## Behavior of Inline Elements
+- **No Control Over Width and Height**: Inline elements only take up as much width as their content requires, and they ignore `width` and `height` properties.
+This means you cannot explicitly control their dimensions in the same way as block elements.
+- **Flow Within Text**: Inline elements flow with the surrounding text, and they only occupy the width of the content inside them.
+Their height is determined by the line-height of the text.
+- **CSS Width Ignored**: Even though you can see the `width` set in the browser's inspector, it won't have any visible effect on an inline element.
+The `width` property is applied but isn't respected by inline elements because they are not intended to behave like block elements.
+## Block, Inline / Vertical, Horizontal

+- **Inline** elements are primarily concerned with **horizontal flow**.
+- They are placed **next to each other** horizontally, like text in a sentence, until they hit the edge of the container or run out of space.
+- Examples of inline elements include `<span>`, `<a>`, and `<em>`.
+- They **don’t start on a new line** and respect the content’s flow.
+- Inline elements only take up the **width of their content** and do not break the flow of the surrounding content vertically.

+**Block Elements:**

+- **Block** elements are more concerned with **vertical flow**.
+- They typically start on a **new line** and take up the full width of their container by default, pushing content vertically below them.
+- Examples of block elements include `<div>`, `<p>`, and `<h1>`.
+- Block elements **stack vertically** and typically expand to fill the width of their parent container (unless a specific width is set).

+**Margin and Layout

+- When we refer to **"inline"** in the context of CSS layout (e.g., `margin-inline`, `padding-inline`), it refers to the **horizontal dimension** (left and right in left-to-right languages).
+- Similarly, **"block"** refers to the **vertical dimension** (top and bottom).

+**Inline vs. Block Summary:**

+- **Inline:** Horizontal alignment and flow.
+Elements are placed side by side.
+- **Block:** Vertical stacking, where elements push content below and fill available width.

+**In CSS terminology:**

+- **Inline** = generally related to **horizontal behavior** (left/right).
+- **Block** = generally related to **vertical behavior** (top/bottom).
 # Bookmarks

 Completion: 02.09.2024